-The new Development Manager position was filled in July 2017 and we are focusing on creating a holistic plan for pursuing grant support.
+The newly funded Development Manager position was filled in July 2017, and this fiscal year we are focusing on creating a holistic plan for pursuing grant support.
 Priorities include seeking funding to support implementation of the Makerspace Master Plan, expansion of the WiFi hotspots project, and summer learning programs with an emphasis on Inspiring Summer Camps.